mrdominguez/parallel-ssh-scp/README.md

 NOTES:
 - Once a process is running, a timeout occurs when the executed command does not output anything after the `-timeout` value is reached.
 - Unless overridden by the SSH **ConnectTimeout** option, the system's TCP connect timeout value will be used (the default for Linux is 20 seconds).
-To change it, set the `-sshOpts` as follows  `-sshOpts='-o ConnectTimeout=10'` (in seconds).
+To change it, set `-sshOpts` as follows  `-sshOpts='-o ConnectTimeout=10'` (in seconds).
 - Both `-f` and `-s` can be used at the same time.
 - Lines containing the `#` character in the hosts file will be skipped.